-5.2.3 VS application to control river bank erosion in the Mekong Delta

-With Donner Foundation financial support and Paul Truong's technical help, Le Viet Dung and his colleagues at Can Tho University initiated riverbank erosion control projects in the Mekong Delta.
-The area experiences long periods of inundation (up to five months) during the flood season, with significant difference in water levels, up to 5 m (15'), between dry and flood seasons, and powerful water flow during flood season.
+5.2.3 VS application to control river bank erosion in the Mekong Delta in water levels, up to 5 m (15'), between dry and flood seasons, and powerful water flow during flood season.
 Further, the riverbanks consist of soils ranging from alluvial silt to loam, which are highly erodible when wet.
 Due to the improved economy of recent years, most boats travelling on rivers and canals are motorized, many with powerful engines that aggravate riverbank erosion by generating strong waves.
-Nevertheless, Vetiver stands its ground, protecting large areas of valuable farm land from erosion.
-Photos 15 and 16.
+Nevertheless, vetiver stands its ground, protecting large areas of valuable farm land from erosion - photos 15 and 16.